inlivedev/inlive-js-sdk/packages/room/README.md

   A method to turn off the current local microphone (audio) track.

+- `peer.replaceTrack(track: MediaStreamTrack)`

+  A method to replace the track currently being sent by sender with a new MediaStreamTrack

 ### Stream object

 The stream object is an object created and stored after the method `peer.addStream()` is called.
 This object is mainly used to store the data for a specific MediaStream added by `peer.addStream()` method.
 We can say that a single stream is the representative of a single participant.
 Because of that, it's important to call the addStream method in order to create a local participant and establish a peer connection with remote peer.